jguo052/ClassifyingSounds/README.md

 First we needed to make sure the audio data were all of the same size.
 This guarantees that the image data we extract from these audio files are also the same size and can be fed into the neural network without any issue.
 This was accomplished by extracting the audio signal from each file using `librosa` and then trimming and padding that signal to six seconds.

 The two kinds of images we extract from our audio files are called *Mel Frequency Cepstral Coefficients (MFCCs)* and *Mel Spectrograms*.
+Roughly speaking, MFCCs capture sound information most relevant to human speach.
+On the other hand, Mel spectrograms filter out audio data in a way that mimics how humans perceive sound (in a logarithmic scale).

 ![alt text](images/cough_mfccs.png)